Josh Thompson about blog projects

 This feels as pressing of an issue to me as I imagine actual slavery felt to ‘abolitionists’ (why do we label the default mode of existance?
 I say instead of calling people abolitionists, label the perversion: ‘non-slavers’.)

-So, for the regular people who saw and felt nothing but contempt for the hatefullness of slavery, some of what they felt then is what I feel now, watching adults work together, with actual effort, to perpetuate the institutions and norms of the inter-ethnic-group conflict in America of the 1850s-1960s, when ‘white’ people fought tooth and nail to maintain social control over all other ethnic groups, or ‘people of the global majority’.
+So, for the regular people who saw and felt nothing but contempt for the hatefulness of slavery, some of what they felt then is what I feel now, watching adults work together, with actual effort, to perpetuate the institutions and norms of the inter-ethnic-group conflict in America of the 1850s-1960s, when ‘white’ people fought tooth and nail to maintain social control over all other ethnic groups, or ‘people of the global majority’.

 I see America as nothing more interesting than a mature state whole-heartedly given over to maturing from it’s early days of settler colonialism into a more durable and self-replicating version of the mindset of those colonialists, onto everyone.
 Their own children, and the colonized.
-Or, at least, to define the attitudes of those who don’t want to be colonized as ‘deviant’, ‘unintelligble’, ‘anti-progress’, and more.
+Or, at least, to define the attitudes of those who don’t want to be colonized as ‘deviant’, ‘unintelligible’, ‘anti-progress’, and more.

 Related, I’ve read a book titled Legal Systems Very Different Than Ours, and I do not attest that ‘political authority is real’.
 Even as I feel unbelievably constrained by this highly constraining system we live within, the ‘solution-space’ is enormous, and full of fun.